jtmgio/npm-logger/README.md

 	- This will follow the MC standards for logging for our log entries service

 ##The Implementation
-Require the module using the full path of the module. i.e. var cl = require( "@memberclicks/mc-logger" );
+Require the module using the full path of the module. i.e. var cl = require( "mc-logger" );

 `var cl = require( "mc-logger" )({ debug : false||true, path :__dirname, module : "module-name" });`